NicholasSperry/RetinaSmartCamera/notebooks/README.md

 After running `pipeline_server.ipynb` and `pipeline_client.ipynb` in that order, once the full dataset has been sent the final classification accuracy will be outputed by the `pipeline_server.ipynb` notebook.

 ## Benchmarking the Retina Pipeline (Locally only)
 This project involved benchmarking the transmission rates achieved by the Retina Pipeline when compared to a Standard Video Transmission Pipeline.
 This was done by  comparing Throughput, measured in bytes per second (also known as bandwidth), and Latency, measured in seconds.

-### Requirements
-* Same as the Retina Pipeline, additionally you may want to download the example video that is used.
-Make sure you are in the notebooks directory:
+The code used to benchmark the transmission rates samples a video used to create the 'Jellyfish' class of the dataset.
+If you want to do the same, make sure you are in the notebooks directory and download the video:

       curl -L "https://drive.google.com/uc?export=download&id=16i0l_u6V9SGgesMbWsCzM_eNZCTGmLJD" > Jellyfish.mp4

-You can choose to instead use the webcam to benchmark the transmission rates, as shown in the `benchmark_client.ipynb` notebook.
+This isn't neceassary, and instead you can set `path=0`, as shown in the `benchmark_client.ipynb` notebook.
+This will use your webcam to benchmark the transmission rates instead.

 Once everything is installed, follow these steps:
 1. Open the `benchmark_server.ipynb` notebook and `Run all`.
 This notebook sets up the Server side and will wait for `benchmark_client.ipynb` to send the compressed retinal vectors and compressed 1080p frames.